 Annulment and divorce are similar in regards to their ultimate result – the end of a marriage.
 While these two paths take couples to the same destination, they are actually quite different.
 A divorce is the end of a valid and existing marriage, while an annulment confirms that a marriage never existed.

-If you are seeking an annulment in the state of Florida, the Panama City divorce attorneys at The Virga Law Firm, P.A. can help you determine your eligibility and make the process as smooth and quick as possible.
+If you are seeking an annulment in the state of Florida, the attorneys at The Virga Law Firm, P.A. can help you determine your eligibility and make the process as smooth and quick as possible.
 Backed by more than 40 years of combined legal experience, your legal team possesses the extensive knowledge of state laws and court proceedings in order to effectively help you navigate the complexities of your case.

 For reliable counsel, contact our office today at (800) 822-5170 and schedule a consultation with a skilled and experienced member of our team.